NikJagan/UNICEF_EUR_Group_4_Public/README.md

 5. _LR.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.

-5. _CausalTree.R_ This script consists of the implementation, training, hyperparametertuning, evaluating and post-hoc analysis of the Causal Tree model.
+5. _RandomForest.R_ This script consists of the implementation, training, hyperparametertuning, evaluating of the Random Forest model.

-5. _CausalForests.R_ This script consists of the implementation, training, hyperparametertuning, evaluating and post-hoc analysis of the Causal Forest model.
-This model is explained in detail [here](https://towardsdatascience.com/causal-machine-learning-for-econometrics-causal-forests-5ab3aec825a7).
+5. _Posthoc analysis.R_ This script consists of Post-hoc analysis of the Random forest, namely ALE Plots and Shapley values.

 ## Recommendations on continuity